digitalocean/sample-functions-python-jokes/README.md

 }
 ```

-Note the CLI command can be abbreviated as `doctl sls fn invoke joke`.
+Note the CLI command can be abbreviated as `doctl sls fn invoke joke/joke`.

 ### Learn More